 Routine preventive care is the best way to detect early warning signs that something is awry in your body.
-With his specialized training in overall wellness, preventive care, and family medicine, Antoine Albert, MD, and his team at Texas Medical Home can help you reach your optimal health.
+With their specialized training in overall wellness, preventive care, and family medicine, the medical team at Texas Medical Home can help you reach your optimal health.
 Whether you’re experiencing symptoms or simply need a routine physical, schedule your appointment at the Richardson, Texas, clinic by calling or using the online booking feature.

 Preventive care means taking steps to decrease your risk of developing chronic diseases, especially if you have a family history of certain conditions.
 Rather than treating a specific symptom, concern, or condition alone, your doctor evaluates your overall health.

 Your practicioner may monitor your weight and blood biomarkers, and thoroughly cover your family medical history.
 This way, he gathers a well-rounded vision of your overall health and can help you achieve optimal wellness.